omeka/classic-enduser/docs/Technical/ImportExport.md

 #### Copy over settings

-You cannot directly import all installation settings and theme configuration.
+You cannot directly import all installation settings and theme configuration, nor plugin information that can impact your installation, such as the CSS Editor.
 We recommend that after an import is performed, you compare both installations side-by-side to confirm that all settings match.

 #### Copy vocabularies

-You cannot export or import [Simple Vocab](plugins/SimpleVocab.md) vocabularies at this time.
+You cannot export or import [Simple Vocab](../Plugins/SimpleVocab.md) vocabularies at this time.

 #### Import or export plugin data

 The [API](../Admin/Settings/API_Settings.md) offers data from the following (Omeka-team-authored) plugins: Simple Pages, Exhibits, Contribution, Geolocation, Comments, Item Relations, User Profiles.

 Note that this does not include Timelines, Collection Tree, Simple Vocab, the CSS Editor, Posters, and Reports, among others.

 The easiest way to confirm what can be exported is to go to your source installation and view the "API" tab in the Settings.
 Any content displayed in that table can be exported.
 Any content not displayed there cannot be accessed.

+Note that the Omeka API Import plugin does not import all content available from the API.

 ![The API table displaying all Omeka-team-authored plugin content available for access.](../doc_files/APItable.png)